rhine3/audiomoth-guide/guide.md

 #### Enable LED
 This feature allows you to turn on the LED lights for more information about your AudioMoth, though this might attract more attention from animals/curious humans.
 Lights are especially useful when testing the recorder.

-In general, when the AudioMoth is in CUSTOM mode, a red LED means the AudioMoth is recording, a green LED means the AudioMoth is sleeping between recordings, and simultaneous red and green LEDs mean that a recording failure has occurred.
+In general, when the AudioMoth is in CUSTOM or DEFAULT mode, a red LED means the AudioMoth is recording, a green LED means the AudioMoth is sleeping between recordings, and simultaneous red and green LEDs mean that a recording failure has occurred.
 Recording failures can be caused by problems like:
 * time or program not being set (while in CUSTOM mode);
 * the batteries falling out at some point after programming (while in CUSTOM mode);
 * the recorder getting wet; and
 * the SD card malfunctioning or not being formatted correctly.

+The LED also functions to:
+* Show acoustic chime progress (see information about the [timesetter phone app](#phone-app))
+*
 For complete information on the LED meanings, see [this webpage](https://www.openacousticdevices.info/led-guide)

 ### "Advanced settings" tab